xalicex/LOLDrivers_finder/readme.md

 - `drivers_data`: List of drivers' data obtained from the API.
 - `functions_list`: List of function lists used for processing.
 If not provided or empty, default lists will be used.
+- `desired_keys`: List of keys used for search.
+If not provided or empty, default 'filename' and 'md5' will be used.

 ### `main(api_url, file_name, headers_file, file_paths)`
 Main function to retrieve and process data from the LOLDrivers API.